mrsonne/hubit/examples/tanks/README.md

         Q_in: 0.
 ```

+The field `prod_sites.prod_lines.tanks[0].Q_prev: 0` is a boundary condition that allows the implementation of the calculation code to be the same for all tanks.
 Let us explore two ways of constructing the `Hubit` model.
 ## Explicit indexing (`model1.yml`)

 In this example we will refer to upstream tanks using explicit indexing to tell `Hubit` that e.g. the flow out of tank 1 `Q_next,1` flows into tanks 2.
 For the first tank, the model component could look like this